2026 FIFA World Cup qualification (CAF): First round

 Teams were drawn into nine groups of six teams to play home-and-away round robin matches from November 2023 to October 2025.
 The winners of each group qualified directly to the 2026 FIFA World Cup, and the four best group runners-up advanced to a play-off to determine which team would advance to the inter-confederation play-offs.

 Draw

 The draw was held on 13 July 2023 at 15:00 GMT (UTC±0) in Abidjan, Ivory Coast.
 All 54 FIFA-affiliated football associations from CAF entered qualification.
-However, Eritrea withdrew before matches began.
+However, Eritrea withdrew after the draw.

 The draw pots were announced on 30 June (numbers in parentheses indicate FIFA Men's World Ranking at the time of the draw):